christo4b/textbelt-utils/README.md

 ### Testing SMS

-The package includes a `test_send.py` script to help you verify your Textbelt integration.
-To use it:
+The package includes test scripts in the `scripts` directory to help you verify your Textbelt integration.
+To use them:

 1. Set up your environment variables:
 ```bash